loliGothicK/cbt/README.md

 ## cbt wandbox

-'cbt wandbox' command allows to send your codes to wandbox and show program result.
+`cbt wandbox` command allows to send your codes to wandbox and show program result.

 Example